Datura-ai/smart-scrape/docs/env_variables.md

 ### Setting Up Variables

-Here's a breakdown of the environment variables necessary for the Smart-Scrape system, with detailed information on their significance for Validators and Miners:
+Here's a breakdown of the environment variables necessary for the Desearch system, with detailed information on their significance for Validators and Miners:

 1. **OPENAI_API_KEY**